gustavojuneo/gustavojuneo/README.md

 <h2> 👨🏻‍💻 &nbsp;About Me </h2>

-- :briefcase: &nbsp; I am currently looking for a job as a React web developer
+- :briefcase: &nbsp; I am currently working as a Front-End React Developer at Linear Sistemas
 - 👨🏻‍💻 &nbsp; I started coding when I was 9 years old, where I wanted to make a game website and since then it has become my profession, looking for more and more knowledge and learn about new technologies.
 - 📖 &nbsp; I am currently in the 5th period in Systems Analysis and Development.